Welcome back to another guide! It’s sure been a while, but we like to take our time when it comes to compiling detailed and useful guides for you.

 Omni-Heat fabrics are an incredible innovation as they provide warmth with reduced bulk.
 The reflective silver dots manage to heat up to the level of your body’s temperature and continuously reflect that heat back, keeping the temperature stable inside the jacket.

-This is also managed in combination with the breathability of the fabric, that helps wick perspiration out, keeping you dry and comfortable.
+This is also managed in combination with the breathability of the fabric, which helps wick perspiration out, keeping you dry and comfortable.

 Omni-Heat jackets are either highly water-resistant or fully waterproof, depending on the design.
 As such, taking care of it is similar to caring for a waterproof jacket.